Climate and Average Weather Year Round in Rockville Maryland, United States

-In Rockville, the summers are warm and humid, the winters are very cold and windy, and it is partly cloudy year round.
+In Rockville, the summers are warm and humid; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 26°F to 87°F and is rarely below 13°F or above 94°F.

 Based on the tourism score, the best times of year to visit Rockville for warm-weather activities are from early June to early July and from early August to late September.

-The hot season lasts for 3.6 months, from May 29 to September 16, with an average daily high temperature above 78°F. The hottest day of the year is July 21, with an average high of 87°F and low of 68°F.
+The hot season lasts for 3.6 months, from May 29 to September 16, with an average daily high temperature above 78°F. The hottest month of the year in Rockville is July, with an average high of 86°F and low of 67°F.

-The cold season lasts for 3.1 months, from December 1 to March 4, with an average daily high temperature below 50°F. The coldest day of the year is January 30, with an average low of 26°F and high of 41°F.
+The cold season lasts for 3.1 months, from December 1 to March 4, with an average daily high temperature below 50°F. The coldest month of the year in Rockville is January, with an average low of 27°F and high of 42°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Rockville, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.